michaelhuettermann/otello/oci/README.md

-## OCI Observability & Management: APM
+## OCI Observability & Management: APM, Monitoring, Metrics

 In OCI, advanced observability features are located in the Application Performance Management section, *APM* in short.